Pupil database

 - The Education Board registers from 1901 to 1925 [R] give full details of each pupil’s attendance, former and later education, parent or guardian and source of funding — but do not contain all the pupils mentioned in the Class lists for 1901–1906; perhaps private pupils were not registered?

-- The Class lists from 1924 to 1939 [L] are incomplete but list much the same information as the earlier Class lists along with details of pupils’ performance in individual subjects.
+- The Class lists from 1924 to 1939 [L] are incomplete, as were those from from 1947 to 1984 to a lesser extend, but list much the same information as the earlier Class lists along with details of pupils’ performance in individual subjects.

 - The Admission cards from the 1930s onwards [C] provide basic but, in some cases, incomplete information on most pupils who attended in the last half century of the school’s existence.

-- The Register from 1945 [R] has not been transcribed but used to check and fill out data missing from the Admission cards.
+- The Registers from 1945 and from 1973 [R] have not been transcribed but used to check and fill out data missing from the Admission cards.

-- The Rolls of Honour [B] have been used to fill out some information not available in the Class lists or Admission cards.
+- The Charity Boards and Scholarship Boards [B] have been used to fill out some information not available in the Class lists or Admission cards.

 - The Heathen [H], Obituaries [O] and entries on the Website/Wikipedia [W] have been used to fill out information not available in the other sources.